Bengalis: Marriage

 A marriage among Bengalis often consists of multiple events rather than just one wedding.
 Arranged marriages are arguably the most common form of marriage among Bengalis and are considered traditional in society.
 Marriage is seen as a union between two families rather than just two people, and they play a large part in developing and maintaining social ties between families and villages.
 The two families are facilitated by Ghotoks (mutual matchmakers), and the first event is known as the Paka Dekha/Dekhadekhi where all those involved are familiarised with each other over a meal at the bride's home.
 The first main event is the Paan-Chini/Chini-Paan, hosted by the bride's family.
 Gifts are received from the groom's family and the marriage date is fixed in this event.
 An adda takes place between the families as they consume a traditional Bengali banquet of food, paan, tea and mishti.
 The next event is the mehndi (henna) evening also known as the gaye holud (turmeric on the body).
-This is normally followed by the main event, the walima, hosting thousands of guests.
+In Bengali Muslim weddings, this is normally followed by the main event, the walima, hosting thousands of guests.
 An aqd (vow) takes place, where a contract of marriage (Kabin nama) and is signed.
 A qazi or imam is usually present here and would also recite the Qur'an and make dua for the couple.
 The groom is required to pay mohor (dowry) to the bride.
+For Bengali Hindu weddings, a Hindu priest is present, and the groom and bride follow Hindu customs culminating in the groom putting sindoor (vermillion) on the head of the bride to indicate that she is now a married woman.
 The Phirajatra/Phirakhaowa consists of the return of the bride with her husband to her home, which then becomes referred to as Naiyor, and payesh and milk are served.
 Other post-marriage ceremonies include the Bou Bhat which takes place in the groom's home.

 Arranged marriages are arguably the most common form of marriage among Bengalis and are considered traditional in society.
 Though polygamy is rarity among Bengalis today, it was historically prevalent among both Muslims and Hindus prior to British colonisation and was a sign of prosperity.